-Specifies the name of the library to create, which will be used to store the files containing the save images of the save operations you performed during your premastering session.
+For BLDTYPE(\LIB), this specifies the name of the library to create, which will be used as a work area to store the files containing the save images of the save operations you performed during your premastering session.
 The library must not currently exist on your iSeries; it will be created by this command.